TheJahnavi/ScanItKnowIt-app/SELF_HOSTING_GUIDE.md

 ## Backup and Recovery

 Regularly backup the `scanitknowit.db` file to prevent data loss.
 This file contains all user accounts and analysis data.

+For production environments, implement a comprehensive backup strategy for your database.
+See [DATABASE_MIGRATION_GUIDE.md](DATABASE_MIGRATION_GUIDE.md) for recommendations.

 ## Production Readiness